idealparable/BibleQ/DidLazarusWriteJohn.md

 This again would be a natural purpose for one of the three most in-group disciples, Peter, James, or...
 John.
 It would seem a little more strange for Lazarus, who clearly didn't normally travel with Jesus, even if he might have been present whenever Jesus was in Bethany, etc.

-His comment next at the article's end about "Kingdom of God" being onlyused once in John also implies an in-group focus, consistent with John.
+His comment next at the article's end about "Kingdom of God" being used just once in John also implies an in-group focus, consistent with John.

 I don't see JPH pages, at least not in the index, for 1/2/3 John.
 For Revelation, he does link to a GM page that says this in answer to how peasant John wrote in Greek: